lee025/instaPic/README.md

 [ InstaPic](https://instapic00.herokuapp.com/) an app inspired by Instagram where users can upload, edit, like, and leave comments on pictures.
 It allows for user authentication and login, display of all pictures uploaded by users, and interaction with other users through likes and comments.
 Pictures are uploaded to an AWS S3 bucket via Active Storage.

 ## Functionality
-- Users can upload pictures if logged in.
+- Upload pictures if logged in.
-- Users can edit/delete their own pictures.
+- Edit/delete their own pictures.
-- Users can like or unlike pictures.
+- Like or unlike pictures.
-- Users can comment on pictures and delete their own comments.
+- Comment on pictures and delete their own comments.
+- Access their profile page which displays picture the user has posted as well as liked

 # Technologies & Technical Challenges